top of page

 1. Properties Panel

-• Helps you toggle visibility and lock certain objects.
+7. Helps me toggle visibility and lock certain objects.

-• Great for troubleshooting and learning — review what you typed to repeat workflows.
+11. Great for troubleshooting and learning — I can review what I typed to repeat workflows.

 Tips